-We are happy to announce that Italy’s archaeological site Pompeii will reopen on the 26th of May 2020 after several months of closure due to COVID-19.
+We are happy to announce that Italy’s archaeological site Pompeii has reopened after several months of closure due to COVID-19.

 In order to welcome visitors in safe conditions, some safety measures have been taken: visitors must wear a mask during the visit, will need to follow a pre-determined route, within defined time slots, and with the necessary distancing measures.

 The price of the ticket has increased from the 1st of August 2020.
 The standard ticket costs €17,50 when purchased online.
 Online booking is recommended to avoid crowds.

 On this post, you will find a complete guide to getting tickets for the Pompeii ruins, including:

 The well-preserved ruins of Pompeii date back to 79 AD, when Mount Vesuvius erupted and buried the town after being dormant for 1,500 years.
 After the town was covered in volcanic ash, it was forgotten for centuries, until the 18th century, when early archeological expeditions discovered the ruins.
 Today, Pompeii is a designated UNESCO World Heritage Site that attracts millions of people from across the world.

 Ready to explore Pompeii archeological site?
 Don’t feel like reading ahead?
 Click on the following link if you wish to book Pompeii tickets right now.

 The prices of Pompeii tickets have increased from the 1st of August 2020.
 Prices are as follows: